A pipeline for searching and fitting instrumental glitches in LISA data: Analysis of the data set

-The posteriors for the three glitches are shown in Figs. \ref{fig:corner_plot_glitch1_spritz},\ref{fig:corner_plot_glitch2_spritz},\ref{fig:corner_plot_glitch3_spritz}, for the MBHB are shown in Figs. \ref{fig:corner_plot_mbhb_spritz} and for the noise parameters in Fig. \ref{fig:corner_plot_noise_spritz}.
-The MBHB found has an SNR of 1522 while the glitches have SNRs of around 300.
+The posteriors for the MBHB are shown in Figs. \ref{fig:corner_plot_mbhb_spritz}, for the three glitches are shown in Figs. \ref{fig:corner_plot_glitch1_spritz},\ref{fig:corner_plot_glitch2_spritz},\ref{fig:corner_plot_glitch3_spritz} and for the noise parameters in Fig. \ref{fig:corner_plot_noise_spritz}.
+The MBHB has an SNR of 1522 while the glitches have SNRs of around 300.
 For all the posteriors, we only plot the last 500 samples of each walker, as we consider the previous samples, where we perform recursive updates of the in-model moves, as a burn-in period.